morganataylor/MorganTaylor-MADA-project/code/readme.md

+# Overview

 This folder stores all of the scripts that process and analyze the data.
+There are two sub-folders: `processing_code` and `analysis_code`, and the contents of each are described below.

 # Processing

-The `processing_code` folder contains four markdowns:
+The `processing_code` folder contains four markdowns that should be run in the following order:

-## Mission Assignments: `processing-missions.Rmd`
+### 1. Mission Assignments: `processing-missions.Rmd`
 This markdown loads the raw mission assignments data and does the following:

 * Raw data summarization and overview